-☐ Does the student demonstrate an ability to predict outcomes or propose extensions to
+☐ Does the student demonstrate an ability to predict outcomes or propose extensions to broader impacts in practical or social contexts?

-Application of Knowledge i ☐ Did the student effectively problems? y apply theoretical knowledge to real-world scenarios or ☐ Are there meaningful con applications? nections between the theory discussed and practical

-$\Box$ Did the student demonstrate awareness of how the applied knowledge could have broader impacts in practical or social contexts?
+Application of Knowledge: $\hfill \square$ Did the student effectively apply theoretical knowledge to real-world scenarios or problems? ☐ Are there meaningful connections between the theory discussed and practical applications? ☐ Did the student demonstrate awareness of how the applied knowledge could have

-$\Box$ Did the student effectively use examples to illustrate the practical value of the knowledge?
+☐ Did the student effectively use examples to illustrate the practical value of the knowledge?